Chart Color Schemes

 The labour market in Avondale Heights demonstrates typical performance when compared to similar areas across Australia

-Avondale Heights has a highly educated workforce with professional services well represented.
+Avondale Heights has a highly educated workforce with strong representation in professional services.
 The unemployment rate was 3.1% as of September 2025.
 Employment growth over the past year was estimated at 1.2%.

-As of that date, 6,275 residents were employed, with an unemployment rate of 1.5% below Greater Melbourne's rate of 4.7%.
-Workforce participation in Avondale Heights lagged behind Greater Melbourne's at 60.4% compared to 71.0%.
-According to Census responses, 30.6% of residents worked from home, potentially influenced by Covid-19 lockdown impacts.
-The leading employment industries among residents were health care & social assistance, retail trade, and construction.
+As of that date, 6,275 residents were employed while the unemployment rate was 1.5% lower than Greater Melbourne's rate of 4.7%.
+Workforce participation in Avondale Heights was 60.4%, significantly below Greater Melbourne's 71.0%.
+According to Census responses, 30.6% of residents worked from home.
+Leading employment industries among residents were health care & social assistance, retail trade, and construction.

-Finance & insurance had an employment share 1.3 times the regional level, while professional & technical services employed only 8.7% of local workers compared to Greater Melbourne's 10.1%.
-Over the year to September 2025, employment increased by 1.2%, while labour force grew by 1.6%, causing the unemployment rate to rise by 0.4 percentage points.
-In contrast, Greater Melbourne recorded employment growth of 3.0% and a smaller increase in unemployment rate of 0.3 percentage points.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project an expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Avondale Heights's employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+The area had a particular specialization in finance & insurance, with an employment share 1.3 times the regional level.
+However, professional & technical services employed only 8.7% of local workers, below Greater Melbourne's 10.1%.
+Over the 12 months to September 2025, employment increased by 1.2% while labour force increased by 1.6%, causing the unemployment rate to rise by 0.4 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Avondale Heights' employment mix suggests local employment should increase by 6.5% over five years and 13.3% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment